-If the donated kidney has any problems or considered as not suitable for any reason, the recipient will be notified and sent home to wait until the right kidney is found.
+If the donated kidney has any problems or is considered not suitable for any reason, the recipient will be notified and sent home to wait until the right kidney is found.

 To ensure the patient is ready for the surgery, several things are carried out.
 These include:

-- The recipient’s own kidney is left in its position unless there is an indication of infection or cancer.
+The recipient’s kidney is left in its position unless there is an indication of infection or cancer.

 After the surgery, the patient will be taken to the ICU or Acute Care Unit and monitored until the anesthesia wears off.
 During recovery, the patient may expect the following things:

-- In some cases, it takes much time for the transplanted kidney to fully recover than expected.
-So, dialysis may still be used in order to remove excess fluid and toxins.
+In some cases, it takes much more time for the transplanted kidney to fully recover than expected.
+So, dialysis may still be used to remove excess fluid and toxins.

 When compared to a lifetime on dialysis, kidney transplantation is often the treatment of choice for kidney failure.
 A kidney transplant can treat chronic kidney disease and end-stage renal disease to help the patient feel better and live longer.
 It can offer a better quality of life, fewer dietary restrictions and also lowers the risk of death when compared to dialysis.